 Transportation: For transit access, staff rated the site as average due to the front half of the site being within a 1⁄4 mile distance of the bus stop.
-However, the majority of actual apartment units location is likely to end up being further than the 1⁄4 miles target unless Cyride establishes a new bus stop along Duff Avenue.
+However, the majority of actual apartment unit locations are likely to end up being further than the 1⁄4 miles target, unless Cyride establishes a new bus stop along Duff Avenue.
 The nearest Yellow Line stop is at the intersection of Jewel and South Duff.
-Staff rated the quality of service for the Yellow Line as average, since there is some capacity and the schedule supports trip reliability for weekdays.
-A person may take a bus and make connections during morning hours or after work to meet an 8 to 5 work schedule.
+Staff rated the quality of service for the Yellow Line as low reflecting the current use of a small bus on the yellow route.
+With the yellow route, a person may take a bus and make connections during morning hours or after work to meet an 8 to 5 work schedule.
 Very limited midday service is provided by Grey Route, and there is no evening or Sunday service.

-With sidewalk and shared use path improvements on South Duff Avenue, access to the north should be much improved.
+With added sidewalk and shared use path improvements on South Duff Avenue, access to the north should be much improved.
 The development should have a well-defined internal shared-use and sidewalk system in order to safely direct users to the South Duff Avenue corridor.
 Under current conditions though, it has poor connectivity and was rated low.